Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments_VAS/Information-Lookup.md

 type: tab
 -->

-Account information lookup response for a card not in the BIN file and setup for [Decision Table](?path=docs/Resources/API-Documents/Device-Management/Decision-Table.md).
+Account information lookup response for a card not in the Global BIN file and setup for [POS Decision Table](?path=docs/Resources/API-Documents/Device-Management/Decision-Table.md).

 ```json
 {